jeremyButtler/freezeTB/slidesAndWriting/writeUp.md

-For spoligotyping, we use the direct repeat region coordinates from the H37Rv reference genome to identify reads that could have a spacer.
+For spoligotyping, we use the direct repeat region coordinates from the H37Rv reference genome to identify reads or consensuses that could have a spacer.
 We then count the number of matching 5mers present in a spacer and in a 50 nucleotide window in the sequences direct repeat region.
 We ignore any window with less than ten 5mers.
-While we align windows with ten or more 5mers to the spacer with a Waterman Smith alignment, using the EDANFULL matrix and a gap penalty of -10.
+While we align windows with ten or more 5mers to the spacer with a Waterman Smith alignment, using the EDANFULL matrix and a gap penalty of -10 and a gap extension penalty of -0.1.
-We discard windows that have an alignment score under 90% of the spacer's maximum score.
+We count a spacer as mapped (1) if the alignment score is at least 90% of the spacer's maximum score.
-For each spacer, we record the read depth.
 After mapping, we move the window to the next 25 nucleotides the direct repeat region.
-We then convert the spacer depths into a barcode by reducing all counts to one.
+We then find the lineage using the barcode made by mapping spacers and the spoligotyping database from TBProfiler.
-For reads, we then print out the barcode, number of reads having at least one spacer, and the number of reads that supported each position in the barcode.
-For consensuses, we then search the lineage database (csv) from TBProfiler for a lineage that matches the consensuses barcode.

 # References